TheMainlander/MyVicSurf/replit.md

-✓ Created comprehensive admin dashboard with navigation to user management functionality ✓ Enhanced admin system with user statistics, role management, and account activation/deactivation ✓ Implemented proper error handling and security checks for all admin operations
+✓ Created comprehensive admin dashboard with navigation to user management functionality ✓ Enhanced admin system with user statistics, role management, and account activation/deactivation ✓ Implemented proper error handling and security checks for all admin operations ✓ Added email address editing capability to user profiles with SSO integration and security protection ✓ Implemented email conflict prevention and authentication-based profile access control ✓ Enhanced profile update validation with specific error handling for email conflicts and permissions ✓ Protected profile updates with authentication middleware ensuring users can only edit their own profiles

 ## Current Status - Market Research Phase